Mu Alpha Theta

-Mu Alpha Theta (ΜΑΘ) is the United States mathematics honor society for high school and two-year college students.
-In June 2015, it served over 108,000 student members in over 2,200 chapters in the United States and in 20 foreign countries.
-Its main goals are to inspire keen interest in mathematics, develop strong scholarship in the subject, and promote the enjoyment of mathematics in high school and two year college students.
-The name is a rough transliteration of math into Greek (Mu Alpha Theta).
-Buchholz High School won first place in 2022 for the 14th time in the annually held national convention.
+Mu Alpha Theta (ΜΑΘ) is an International mathematics honor society for high school and two-year college students.
+As of June 2015, it served over 108,000 student members in over 2,200 chapters in the United States and 20 foreign countries.
+Its main goals are to inspire keen interest in mathematics, develop strong scholarship in the subject, and promote the enjoyment of mathematics in high school and two-year college students.
+Its name is a rough transliteration of math into Greek (Mu Alpha Theta).